How important is Recall for Measuring Retrieval Quality?: Dataset Retrieval-Response

 Each of the query-texts samples (Appendix~\ref{sapp:samples_text}) can be used as a retrieval example with different number $N_c$ of candidates, number $N_p$ of positives ($N_p$<$N_c$), number $K$ of top retrieved texts, and the retrieval can be done with different embeddings.

 The number of ranked samples is 42992; each of the four embeddings (listed in Section~\ref{sec:Setup}) is used in 10748 samples.
 Each ranked sample is a dictionary with the following items: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item ``id'': A string Id of the sample, the same as in the query-texts samples. \item ``E'': The embedding's short notation, as specified in Section~\ref{sec:Setup}.
 The embedding used for ranking of all the candidates and selecting top-K candidates. \item ``Nc'': Total number of candidates (positives and negatives), taken from the corresponding query-texts sample (with the same ``id''). \item ``Np'': Total number of positives, taken as the first $N_p$ positives ``p'' of the corresponding query-texts sample.
 (Negatives are also taken as first $N_c$-$N_p$ from the negatives ``n''.) \item ``K'': A sorted list of all the $K$ (number of retrieved candidates, ``top-K'') used for this sample. \item ``P'': A list of precisions calculated for the top-K specified in the list ``K'', in the same order.
-Has the same length as the list ``K''. \item ``R'': A list of recalls calculated for the top-K specified in the list ``K'', in the same order. \item ``rank'': A list (length $N_c$) of indexes of all the candidates, sorted by ranks accordingly to cosine similarities with query, by the embedding ``E''. \end{enumerate} Each ranked sample is uniquely identified by the tuple (id, E, Nc, Np).
+Has the same length as the list ``K''. \item ``R'': A list of recalls calculated for the top-K specified in the list ``K'', in the same order. \item ``rank'': A list (length $N_c$) of indexes of all the candidates, sorted by ranks accordingly to cosine similarities with query, by the embedding ``E''. \end{enumerate} Each ranked sample is uniquely identified by the tuple ($id$, $E$, $N_c$, $N_p$).

-In order to get the ranked texts corresponding to the ``rank'' list of a ranked sample $S_r$, its query-texts sample $S_q$ (the sample with the same ``id'') can be used as in Figure~\ref{fig:get_ranked_texts}.
+In order to get the ranked texts corresponding to the ``rank'' list of a ranked sample $S_r$, its query-texts sample $S_q$ (the sample with the same ``id'') can be used as in this snippet:

-To assure an understanding of the data of a ranked sample $S_r$ and of the corresponding query-texts sample $S_q$, see a few assertions in Figure~\ref{fig:assert_ranked_texts}.
+To assure an understanding of the data of a ranked sample $S_r$ and of the corresponding query-texts sample $S_q$, see the following assertions: